nat-ventura/data-structures-in-java/README.md

 9-4-17

-I'm working through this CSCI 151 Data Structures syllabus posted on Oberlin College Computer Science department page.
+I'm working through this CSCI 151 Data Structures syllabus posted on the Oberlin College Computer Science department page.
 My goal is to learn how these data structures work and how/when they can be used.

 ## Data Structures
 * ArrayLists